Professional workspace with documents and laptop

 We reserve the right to update or modify these Terms at any time.
 When we make changes, we will update the “Effective Date” at the top of this page.

-Changes to these Terms will not retroactively affect any active project agreements.
-Any active projects at the time of a Terms update will continue under the Terms in effect when the project agreement was signed.
+Changes to these Terms will not retroactively affect any active project terms already approved in writing.
+Any active projects at the time of a Terms update will continue under the Terms in effect when the project was approved.

 We encourage you to review these Terms periodically.
 Your continued use of our services after any changes constitutes acceptance of the updated Terms.